huaminghuangtw/Dear-Today-Me/Dear-Today-Me.md

 Never blame others.
 Remember: Who you blame is who you give your power to.
 He who blames others has a long way to go on his journey.
 He who blames himself is halfway there.
 He who blames no one has arrived.

 Praise specifically.
 Criticize generally.
 Praise in public.
 Criticize in private.
+See the best.
+Forgive the worst.

 Be kind, gentle, and friendly.
 Show empathy and compassion.
 You have an unlimited resource of love and kindness.
 Radiate boundless love towards the entire world.
 Give it to others every single day.
 Practice random acts of kindness.
 Remember: Every single person is fighting a battle you know nothing about.
 [People are doing the best that they can from their own level of consciousness.](https://www.goodreads.com/quotes/82220-people-are-doing-the-best-that-they-can-from-their)